rqren/mit-6-null/week2/thur/README.md

-Learned a lot about vim and tried to under stand the vimrc of instructors.
+Learned a lot about vim and tried to understand the vimrc of instructors.